janosh/matbench-discovery/contributing.md

-# How to contribute
+# How to submit new models to Matbench Discovery

 ## 🔨 &thinsp; Installation

-Clone the repo and make the `matbench_discovery` package importable in your Python environment:
+Clone the repo and install `matbench_discovery` into your Python environment:

 ```zsh
 git clone https://github.com/janosh/matbench-discovery --depth 1